yohangglobal/research-vault/1. Crypto/Ecosystems/ZK Rollups/ZKSync/ZkSync Projects to Test.md

 ## Protocols I've Used

 Here are some notes on what I've done so far, which should turn out to be a solid layout for how you can start testing ZkSync.

+Overall setup is up to you but keep in mind you still have to fund a lot of accounts via the faucet in order to test each protocol.

 ### Setup